-STANDARD Terms & Conditions as at 08 February 2012
+STANDARD Terms & Conditions as at 01 March 2021

 1. These Standard Terms and Conditions form an essential part of any Agreement under which Xtreme Networks Limited (“Xtreme”) agrees to provide Services to any Customer.

-2. These Standard Terms and Conditions apply to all goods and Services provided by Xtreme unless expressly agreed otherwise in writing.
-Additional terms specific to the particular Services provided may also apply.
+2. These Standard Terms and Conditions apply to all Goods and Services provided by Xtreme unless expressly agreed otherwise in writing.
+Additional Terms specific to the particular Services provided may also apply.

-3. In these Standard Terms and Conditions:
+3. In these Standard Terms and Conditions, the following definitions apply:

 (a) “Xtreme” means Xtreme Networks Limited;

-LENGTH OF AGREEMENT
+DURATION OF AGREEMENT

 SERVICES TO BE PROVIDED

-6. Xtreme agrees to provide the Services in accordance with the terms of the Agreement.
+8. Xtreme agrees to provide the Services in accordance with the terms of the Agreement.